 Instructions on how to make a claim are included in your policy booklet and policy summary.
-You will find the insurance undertakings address, telephone number or other point of initial contact.
-Additionally, you will find the information which you must provide when notifying a claim (if this is not the case please use your policy/certificate number on all contact).
+You will find the insurance company’s address, telephone number or other point of initial contact.
+Additionally, you will find the information which you must provide when notifying a claim (if this is not the case please use your policy/certificate number in all communications).
 All claims need to be reported as soon as reasonably possible.
-If any document or keys relating to a claim need to be submitted to us or the Insurer by post, they need to be sent recorded delivery.
+If any documents or keys relating to a claim need to be submitted to us or the Insurer by post, they need to be sent recorded delivery.
 All outstanding premiums must be paid before any claim payment can be made.

 Conflicts of interest may arise where we or one of our clients or product providers will have a potential conflict of interest with business being transacted for you.
 If this happens and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions, and detail the steps we will take to ensure fair treatment.

 Whilst we monitor the financial strength of the Insurers, with whom we place business it should be noted that the claims-paying ability of even the strongest Insurers could be affected by adverse business conditions.
 We cannot therefore guarantee the solvency of any Insurer or underwriter.
 A liability for the premium, whether in full or pro rata, may arise under policies where a participating Insurer becomes insolvent.

 If we take over the servicing of insurance policies which were originally arranged through another broker or intermediary, or directly with an Insurer, we do not accept liability for any claim arising out of the advice given by that broker, intermediary or Insurer, nor for any errors omissions or gaps in your current insurance protection.
 We would ask you to contact us without delay should any aspect of a policy which has been transferred to us cause you concern or if you need an immediate review.
 Otherwise we will endeavour to review all transferred policies as they fall due for renewal.